-Driving instructor cleared of one charge
+Driving instructor trial jury dismissed

 More on this and other Lincolnshire stories

+One of the charges he was acquitted of dated back to 2016 and related to an allegation of Mr Warner hugging and kissing a pupil when he visited her at her home to help her with her driving theory examination.

+The second charge referred to a claim of him kissing another one of his pupils between 16 February 2017 and 25 April 2017.

-Mr Warner, of Outgate, Leverton, sent inappropriate messages to some of his students, and kissed one learner driver on the arm, the prosecution alleges.
+During the trial, the prosecution claimed Mr Warner had sent inappropriate messages to some of his students and kissed one learner driver on the arm.

 He did not give evidence during the six-day trial, but his wife Gillian Warner told the jury that he was a "tactile man".